-Almost one-and-a-half years after releasing its proposed rule, the U.S. Department of Education issued new Title IX regulations on May 6, 2020.
-Because the 2020 Title IX regulations become effective on August 14, 2020, K-12 schools and school districts must move quickly to come into compliance during what are already particularly trying times.
-The attorneys at Franczek P.C. are prepared to guide your educational institution as you navigate the many challenges the new regulations bring.
-We have the depth and experience not only to help you address these and other legal changes that may come, but also to deal with the full range of more-conventional Title IX issues that educational institutions face, including everyday counseling regarding investigations, policy and procedure updates, defending against Office for Civil Rights (OCR) complaints, and handling all types of Title IX litigation.
+Almost one-and-a-half years after releasing its proposed rule, the U.S. Department of Education issued new Title IX regulations on May 6, 2020, which became effective on August 14, 2020.
+The attorneys at Franczek P.C. are prepared to guide your educational institution as you navigate the many challenges of the 2020 Title IX regulations.
+We have the depth and experience not only to help you address these and other legal changes that may come, but also to deal with the full range of more conventional Title IX issues that educational institutions face, including everyday counseling regarding investigations, policy and procedure updates, defending against Office for Civil Rights (OCR) complaints, and handling all types of Title IX litigation.

 Examples of our Title IX experience include: